2020-mccabe-vanderbilt-es140X/ES140X/instructions/README.md

 All the materials for this class, including assignments, will be hosted on GitHub and use Git to track all the changes.
 Hence, you will need to have a GitHub account to participate in activities in this course.

 If you do not have a GitHub account, access https://github.com/ and click the “Sign Up” button on the top right of the page.
 You should be able to create an account by following the instructions from that site.
-Once you have created the account, please email Professor McCabe (c.mccabe@vanderbilt.edu) and the TA (nicholas.c.craven@Vanderbilt.Edu) your GitHub username so we can add you to the class.
+Once you have created the account, please email Professor M<sup>c</sup>Cabe (c.mccabe@vanderbilt.edu) and the TA (nicholas.c.craven@Vanderbilt.Edu) your GitHub username.
 <br />
 <br />
 <br />

 ## Watch videos on Brightspace

+We have created a few videos to assist with some of the set up steps.
+The videos are hosted on Brightspace under the Videos section of this class.
 <br />
 <br />
 <br />